pr-vsl/pr-vsl.github.io/_pages/about.md

     * Focus on *causal inference* for trustworthy, safe medical diagnostics.
     * Apply VLMs to find causal biomarkers in medical images by linking them to clinical notes.
     * Use LLMs to extract causal insights from electronic health records (EHRs).

+4. Physics-Informed Causal AI
+    * Build causal models for complex physical processes, such as battery degradation or impedance spectroscopy, to discover underlying scientific mechanisms.
+    * Leverage LLMs to parse sensor logs and VLMs for visual inspection to find the true cause of abnormal events.
+    * Develop causal "digital twins" that enable counterfactual simulations for process optimization.

-4. Foundations of Causal LLMs & Neuro-Symbolic AI
+5. Foundations of Causal LLMs & Neuro-Symbolic AI
     * Investigate the *causal reasoning capabilities* (and failures) of LLMs and VLMs.
     * Develop novel *neuro-symbolic* architectures that bridge perception and logic.
     * Build models capable of *counterfactual reasoning* (*what-if* scenarios) by augmenting LLM.